moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ## firebase/database:
 This is the Firebase Realtime Database module.
 It allows you to store and sync data in real-time.

-//(done) DM: todoMM: put a note here describing the difference between firebase/database and firebase/firestore
+//(done) DM: put a note here describing the difference between firebase/database and firebase/firestore

 ## firebase/database vs firebase/firestore
 Firebase offers two distinct data storage services, Firebase Realtime Database and Firestore, each with unique features and use cases.